What Is The Problem Of Induction

 Historical Roots

 The seeds of the problem of induction were sown long before Hume formally articulated it.
 Ancient skeptics questioned the reliability of sensory experience and the possibility of attaining certain knowledge.
-However, Hume's contribution was to specifically target the logical justification of inductive inferences.
+That said, Hume's contribution was to specifically target the logical justification of inductive inferences.
 He challenged the prevailing view that inductive reasoning was a reliable path to knowledge.

 Hume's Argument